Configure RADIUS Authentication for Panorama Administrators

 - Enter aProfile Nameto identify the server profile.

-- Enter aTimeoutinterval in seconds after which an authentication request times out (default is 3; range is 1–20).If you use the server profile to integrate Panorama with an MFA service, enter an interval that gives administrators enough time to respond to the authentication challenge.
+- Enter aTimeoutinterval in seconds after which an authentication request times out (range is 1-20; default is 3).If you use the server profile to integrate Panorama with an MFA service, enter an interval that gives administrators enough time to respond to the authentication challenge.
 For example, if the MFA service prompts for a one-time password (OTP), administrators need time to see the OTP on their endpoint device and then enter the OTP in the MFA login page.

 - Select theAuthentication Protocol(default isCHAP) that Panorama uses to authenticate to the RADIUS server.SelectCHAPif the RADIUS server supports that protocol; it is more secure thanPAP.